 The HOBOnet system offers wide coverage with 900 MHz wireless mesh technology for a strong, reliable signal that can communicate through vegetation.
 Equipped with either Cellular, Wi-Fi, or Ethernet communication capabilities, the RX3000 station seamlessly pushes data to HOBOlink, Onset’s cloud-based platform.
 With HOBOlink, users can view and manage data and configure real-time alarm notifications sent via text and/or email if conditions exceed user-set thresholds.

 He also installed Onset’s new wireless HOBOnet Multi-Depth Soil Moisture Sensors at two different crop locations and set up alarm notifications for these as well.
-Because the multi-depth sensors monitor soil moisture along the entire root depth, the grower is able to improve irrigation planning and ensure that sufficient water is available, without overwatering.
-To further maximize crop yield, the grower also deployed several HOBOnet Soil Water Potential/Temp Sensors to better understand the stress the plants experience given available moisture in the soil.
+Because the multi-depth sensors monitor soil moisture along the entire root depth, he is able to improve irrigation planning and ensure that sufficient water is available, without overwatering.
+To further maximize crop yield, the cultivator also deployed several HOBOnet Soil Water Potential/Temp Sensors to better understand the stress the plants experience given available moisture in the soil.

 After quickly seeing significant savings in water consumption, the cultivator has expanded his HOBOnet system to include soil moisture/temp/EC sensors, as well as light intensity and temp/RH sensors in his greenhouse and dry room to better track conditions there.